 She bought her first guitar in high school and formed her first band while earning a degree in Graphic Arts at University.
-Thus began a decade-long odyssey of constant live gigs that honed her performance and song-writing skills and took Leanne from small Underground venues to Centre Stage Stadium shows.
+Thus began a decade-long odyssey of constant live gigs that honed her performance and song-writing skills and took Leanne from small Underground venues with Happy Gas Stare, to a major record deal with Sugarlips, a solo career and Centre Stage Stadium shows.

 Resisting the opportunities for promotional tours in the USA and elsewhere, Leanne played live shows in Australia before once again hunkering down to write and demo her follow up album.

 Always her own harshest critic, Leanne wanted to evolve her personal sensibilities, songwriting and musical style.
 She spent the next few years writing, demo-ing, recording, rejecting, re-imagining and re-arranging before her new songs were ready to record.

 To help realize her vision, Leanne teamed with LA based Music Producer David J Holman, who had recorded multi platinum acts No Doubt and Bush amongst others.
 Her new album would be produced at his Cactus Studios in the Hollywood Hills.